CopterExpress/clover/docs/en/lecture_contest.md

 Participants who are the authors of the lecture are allowed to participate in the competition.

 ## Prizes
-Based on the results of the submitted application, the members of the Commission select the winners of the competition.
+Based on the results of the submitted application, the jury selects the winners of the competition.
 The quality of the video, it is content, and audience engagement are assessed.

 - 1st place: $500.
 - 2nd place: $400.